 The midwit take is “memory distortion is a known bias — we should correct for it through mindfulness and journaling.”

-The better take is that subjective memory is not a defect to be corrected but a defense mechanism to be understood.
+The better take is that subjective memory is not a defect to be corrected but a defense mechanism and continuity system to be understood.
 The distortions are not random — they are strategic, self-serving, and identity-preserving.
+But beneath distortion is an even deeper function: memory supplies the felt fabric on which identity is woven.
 Perfect recall would not improve relationships; it would demolish the narrative scaffolding that makes most relationships bearable.
+No memory-sense would be worse: the scaffolding would not merely be corrected, it would lose the felt glue that makes a world feel like yours.
 The question is not whether to pursue accuracy but whether the relationship — with another person or with yourself — can survive the accuracy.
 The Weinberg principle applies: not too many people really want their problems solved, because the problem provides structure.
 Not too many people really want perfect memory, because the distortion provides identity.

 Main Payoff